Vigil of the Ages

 I whisper to Joan in her cell, to Mandela in his, to every prisoner who has scratched time into stone.
 I march in Selma across a trembling bridge, in Berlin when walls begin to crumble, in Tiananmen where the streets have been washed red.
 I defer Nirvana until all can follow, and I rest in Limbo, awaiting the final judgment.

 I wait fast, like lightning clenched in clouds.
 I wait slow, like a stone smoothing itself against the tide.
-I am called love and virtue; I am called spite and revenge.
 I am older than your scriptures and younger than your breath.
+I am witness, instrument, and consequence; I am the measure of time’s merciless hand.

 Next